darrenhusa/majors_dash_prototype/README.md

 - [] Improve the web design.
 Use dash-bootstrap components.
 See https://dash-bootstrap-components.opensource.faculty.ai/ for more information.

 # TODO - Minor
+- [] Need to fix the cases where the student_id is less than 9 characters long (example is KM in Human Services)!!!
+- [] Need to verify if attendance detail data for coruses like EWPC 096 print properly.
+See JA in Criminal Justice for an example.

 - [X] Rename the field AttendPercentage in majors datatable and courses datatable to AbsentRatio.
 Calculate the same way AbsentRatio = NumAbsents/NumTotal where NumAbsents = NumAs + NumEs and NumPresents = NumPs + NumTs and NumTotal = NumPresents + NumAbsents.
 Note do not want to count NumHs and NumCcs in this calculation because it would penalize the student for holidays and/or class cancellations.
 Note larger values of AbsentRatio indicate greater concern or urgency.
 - [] Debug why the IsAthlete field is empty in majors datatable.
 - [] Use yaml config files to store CCSJ courses IsGenEd status?
 Add IsGenEd dropdown to courses datatable?